LukeKenTeam/LukeKen3D/README.md

 # Compatibility

 It does may vary on somethings like mods, Mostly maps should work just fine.
 We will try to be faithful for compatibility as possible thats our goal.
-If you like to check on what was previously tested click [Here](docs/Compatibility.md) find out more info.
+If you like to check on what source port was previously tested click [Here](docs/Compatibility.md) find out more info.

 ## Contributing